Becker Muscular Dystrophy (BMD) in Children

 How can I help prevent Becker muscular dystrophy in my child?

 Your healthcare provider may advise genetic counseling.
-You can discuss with a counselor the risk for a Becker muscular dystrophy in a future pregnancy.
+You can discuss with a counselor the risk for BMD in a future pregnancy.

 How can I help my child live with Becker muscular dystrophy?

 Your child will also need a heart imaging test every 1 to 2 years.
-This may be a heart echocardiogram or an MRI.
+This may be a heart echocardiogram or a magnetic resonance imaging (MRI) scan.
 These tests look at the function and health of the heart.
 A child with BMD will need special care during surgery to prevent problems from anesthesia.

 People with BMD usually live until their 40s.
 Problems from cardiomyopathy are a common cause of death.